obaigbenaa/CONTINUOUS-INTEGRATION-WITH-JENKINS-ANSIBLE-ARTIFACTORY-SONARQUBE-PHP/README.md

 **Why do we need SonarQube?**

 SonarQube is an open-source platform developed by SonarSource for continuous inspection of code quality, it is used to perform automatic reviews with static analysis of code to detect bugs, code smells, and security vulnerabilities.
 Watch a short description here.
-There is a lot more hands on work ahead with SonarQube and Jenkins.
+There is a lot more hands-on work ahead with SonarQube and Jenkins.
 So, the purpose of SonarQube will be clearer to you very soon.

 **Why do we need Artifactory?**